-While I love this lemon raspberry recipe just the way it is, I know some of you might not have all of these ingredients on hand!
+While I love this lemon cake recipe just the way it is, I know some of you might not have all of these ingredients on hand!

-Below are some swaps and substitutions that can be made in this recipe:
+Below are some swaps and substitutions that can be made.

-- Cake flour – This recipe turns out best with cake flour, but you can use all-purpose flour or a gluten free flour blend in its place if needed.
+- All Purpose flour – This recipe turns out best with all purpose flour, but you can use cake flour or a gluten free flour blend in its place if needed.

 - Baking powder – Baking soda is about 3x more potent than baking powder, so if you have to use baking soda in place of the baking powder in this recipe, use 1/2 tsp.